-- · Audit of security events; - Protection of security audit log; - Identification & Authentication with Secure action upon authentication failure; - Confidentiality and integrity of data communicated among the IDS and other components; - Non by-passable and Self protection; - Ability to collect security relevant events; - Ability to process and output security relevant events in human readable form; and, - Ability to protect security relevant events against unauthorized access, modification or deletion.
+- Audit of security events; - Protection of security audit log; - Identification & Authentication with Secure action upon authentication failure; - Confidentiality and integrity of data communicated among the IDS and other components; - Non by-passable and self-protection; - Ability to collect security relevant events;

+- Ability to process and output security relevant events in human readable form; and, - Ability to protect security relevant events against unauthorized access, modification or deletion.

-The ECA vendor shall use an IDS that has been successfully evaluated for the above features using Common Criteria at EAL 2 or higher when there are six or more IDSs that have undergone Common Criteria evaluation for EAL 2 or higher by a NIAP recognized scheme.
-Furthermore, when there are six or more IDSs that have been successfully evaluated against the Intrusion Detection System Protection Profile [IDSPP] by a NIAP recognized scheme, the vendor shall use such an IDS.
+The ECA vendor shall use an IDS that has been successfully undergone Common Criteria evaluation against a NIAP-approved Protection Profile by a NIAP recognized scheme, the vendor shall use such an IDS.